 Have you combined earl grey with blueberries yet?
-I can’t believe it took me this long to do it but now that I have, there is no going back.
+I can’t believe it took me this long to do it but now that I have with these earl grey blueberry milkshakes, there is no going back.

 I confess, this combination didn’t come to me in a dream like some other baked goods this week did.
 It came from an earl grey blueberry scone from Northside Social, one of my favorite neighborhood spots.